pippinbarr/cart263-2021/topics/ai/ml5js-handpose.md

 ## Handpose

-Handpose is a feature of ml5.js that provides access to a model which perform hand detection in images.
-In essence it lets us provide an image (via an image or video file, or through the webcam) and the model will locate a hand and label an impressive set of points on that hand (every knuckle and base of the palm).
+Handpose is a feature of ml5.js that provides access to a model which performs hand detection in images.
+In essence it lets us provide an image (via an image or video file, or through the webcam) and the model will locate a hand and label an impressive set of points on that hand (fingertips, every knuckle, and the base of the palm).

 The best way to understand this feature is, unsurprisingly, to read its documentation.